Find a Provider

 What Is Cerebral Palsy?

-Cerebral palsy (CP) is a problem that affects muscle tone, movement, and motor skills.
-It hinders the body's ability to move in a coordinated and purposeful way.
-It also can affect other body functions that involve motor skills and muscles, like breathing, bladder and bowel control, eating, and talking.
+Cerebral palsy (CP) is a problem that affects muscle tone, movement, and coordination.
+It happens when the brain can’t properly send messages to muscles about how to move in smooth or well-coordinated ways.
+CP can also affect other body functions that involve motor skills and muscles, like breathing, bladder and bowel control, eating, and talking.

-- spastic cerebral palsy — causes stiffness and movement difficulties
+- spastic cerebral palsy, which causes stiffness and trouble moving

-- dyskinetic (athetoid) cerebral palsy — causes uncontrolled movements
+- dyskinetic (athetoid) cerebral palsy, which causes uncontrolled movements

-- ataxic cerebral palsy — causes a problem with balance and depth perception
+- ataxic cerebral palsy, which causes a problem with balance and depth perception (judging the distance between two objects)

 There is no cure for CP, but a child's quality of life can improve with: